-Sometime around April 26, 1943, his parents received a telegram from the War Department.
+The week of April 25, 1943, his wife received a telegram from the War Department.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR HUSBAND PRIVATE FIRST CLASS ANCEL E CRICK IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 Within days his wife received this letter from the War Department.

 “The Provost Marshal General directs me to inform you that you may communicate with your husband, postage free, by following the inclosed instructions:

 “It is suggested that you address him as follows:

 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 “Further information will be forwarded you as soon as it is received.